KatelynGreene/Katelyn_Greene_Website/content/outreach/_index.md

 ![STEM outreach with robotics students](outreach_RobotRun_2018.jpg)

 ## Women in STEM
 By the time girls reach high school, they've generally already formed an idea of whether they'd fit into a STEM career.
 It's my goal to expose girls to the opportunities they have in STEM by connecting them to successful women in all career stages.
-As a graduate of one of the top engineering universities in the world (Go Bears!) and now a engineering PhD candidate, I'm passionate about serving as a role model for young girls.

 ### Regan High School Women in BME Day
 In May 2019, I alongside a fellow PhD student [Andrea Mazzocchi](https://twitter.com/A_Mazzocchi) organized an afternoon visit to the Biomedical Engineering Department at the Wake Forest School of Medicine.
 We gave the high school students an overview of the career paths in biomedical engineering, hosted a graduate student panel, and led them on group tours of the research labs.